 Next, add a layer of straw that is just barely there.
 You want it loose and not too thick so that air can circulate and light can reach the seedlings.

 Try to get straw that does not have seeds, or you’ll have some weed removal to do if you plan to mow it in.
-You can gently rake it up after your grass is established if you would prefer.
+Gently rake it up after you establish your grass if you would prefer.

 Bagged Grass Seed Mulch

-Mulch is another popular option to use while reseeding a lawn.
-A variety specifically developed to be used with grass seed will be biodegradable.
+Specially formulated mulch is another popular option to use while reseeding a lawn.
+Some companies develop varieties specifically to be used with grass seed.
+These will be biodegradable.
 It will also be light enough not to smother the grass seedlings.
 Never use a traditional bark mulch product over grass seed.

 A proper grass mulch product breaks down over time and blends in with your lawn.